jthulhu/beans/doc/src/details/tradeoff.md

 # Tradeoffs

 Several tradeoffs have been made while developping Beans.
-You can find here some I remembered to write down.
+You can find here some of them that I remembered to write down.
+<span style=color:red>Er...</span>

 # Scannerless parsing